Telling your Story without the Results Yet

-Too often, people are quick to edify someone else where starting with ourselves is the optimal place to start.
-Especially, in hot, warm and lukewarm markets.
-And, since we know that most people who are involved in network marketing only want to earn an extra $500 – $1000 a month, there is no need for the big number dropping.
+Too often, people are quick to edify someone elsewhere; starting with ourselves is optimal, especially in hot, warm and lukewarm markets.
+And, since most people involved in network marketing only want to earn an extra $500 – $1000 a month, there is no need for a significant number to drop.

-The following list are 6 things you want to ensure you cover in your story or share;
+The following list are six things you want to ensure you cover in your story or share;

 - Who are you?
-(Share a little about you, what you do full-time, similar to a mini bio)
+(Share a little about you and what you do full-time, similar to a mini-bio)

-- Why were you looking for opportunity? (extra income, time freedom, travel, etc.)
+- Why were you looking for an opportunity? (extra income, time freedom, travel, etc.)

 - How did you find your business? (online, a friend, saw an ad)